 D1.8 | Define what success looks like and be open about how your service is performing

 Do you have a benefits case that includes your objectives and the benefits you will be measuring and have metrics that you are tracking?

 Yes.
-The Meditainment guided meditation course has achieved exceptional feedback from users with hundreds of excellent reviews from course participants through the Trustpilot independent review platform.
+The Meditainment guided meditation program has achieved exceptional feedback from users with hundreds of excellent reviews from program participants through the Trustpilot independent review platform.